MRefvem/reading-notes/README.md

 # Code 201 Reading Notes.

-Hi I'm Michael and these are my **Code 201 Reading Notes**.
+Hi I'm Michael and these are my **Code Fellows Reading Notes**.
 Every day I will post a new reading assignment.

 ### Table of Contents

+## Code 102 - Intro to Software Development

+## Code 201 - Foundations of Software Development

 - [Reading Assignment 1](class-01.md)
 - [Reading Assignment 2](class-02.md)